Loading

 Vista Create, our pick for the best free social media and print design app

 You might know the name VistaPrint as one of the biggest online custom print shops.
 Well, its free design tool, VistaCreate, is capable of making awesome graphics for social media as well.
-It used to be a popular tool called Crello, but Vista (as the parent company now calls itself) acquired it in 2021.
+It used to be a popular tool called Crello, but Vista (as the parent company now calls itself) acquired it a few years back.

 VistaCreate stands out for how much it offers for free.
-Any templates I looked at were available on the forever free plan, and there are apparently more than 100,000 of them across all the different design categories.
-There are also more than a million photos, videos, and vectors you can add to your creations—though that goes up to more than 70 million with the $13/month Pro plan
+There are more than 100,000 free templates available across all the different design categories, and the paid templates aren't too in-your-face when you're browsing through them.
+There are also more than a million photos, videos, and vectors you can add to your creations—though that goes up to more than 70 million with the $13/month Pro plan.

 Similarly, the editor's Styles feature makes it simple to change the color palette and font of any template, which gives you even more options.
-You can even create your own custom "brand kit" with your logo, color palette, and chosen font so that you can make any template match your brand with a single click.
+You can even create your own custom "brand kit" with your logo, color palette, and chosen font so that you can make any template match your brand with a single click—something that most apps lock away behind a Pro plan.

 What's more, VistaCreate gives you a whopping 10GB of file storage, so you can upload all your brand assets and marketing material.
 Of course, Vista is presumably hoping you'll take the opportunity to design and order some matching business cards or flyers—but it's hard to fault what's on offer.